Dryer repair

 1. Unplug the dryer before touching any panels.

-2. Open the door and inspect the gap around the front drum edge, then check the rear edge once the cabinet is open enough to see it.
+2. Open the door and inspect the front drum gap with a light.
+Check the rear seal once the cabinet is open enough to see the back edge.

-3. Look for frayed felt, missing sections, scorch marks, flattened felt, loose glue, or clothing marks where fabric has been pinched.
+3. Look for frayed felt, missing chunks, scorch marks, flattened felt, loose glue, black dust, or clothing marks where fabric has been pinched.

 If it works: You found visible felt damage or clear rubbing at the drum edge, and you know whether the front seal, rear seal, or both need replacement.